CAYdenberg/wp-impactpubs/README.txt

 - Changed naming of span classes to avoid conflicts

 - made ORCiD parser accept articles without a journal or a date.
 Now we only require a title and at least one author

+= 2.7 =

+- Retired all the ImpactStory code.

+- Improved error handling (when remote service can't be contacted) a bit.

 ==